rsarai/lsm_tree/README.md

 ## SSTables
 - String Sorted Tables
+- Sequence of key-value pairs is sorted by key
+- New pairs are appended to the end of the file
+- Each key only appears once in the file (since the merge process excludes duplicates, keeping the recent one).

+### Merging segments
+- Similar to merge sort.
+Read the input files side by side, look at the first key in each file, copy the lowest key (according to the sort order) to the output file, and repeat.

+### Searching
+- The multiple pairs are stored ordered.
+In a search you will need to iterate through the pairs until you find the one that englobes your key.
+Recover that segment and search for the value inside.
+If the key is not inside, is because it was not created.
+- Requires a in memory index to sign the byte offset of the segments
+- The pairs inside the offset can be grouped into a block and compress it before writing it to disk

-## Resume
+### Resume
 #### Insertion
-- When a write comes in, add it to an in-memory balanced tree data structure (for example, a red-black tree).
+- When a write comes in, add it to an in-memory balanced tree data structure.
 This in-memory tree is sometimes called a memtable.
-- When the memtable gets bigger than some threshold—typically a few megabytes — write it out to disk as an SSTable file.
+- When the memtable gets bigger than some threshold write it out to disk as an SSTable file.
 This can be done efficiently because the tree already maintains the key-value pairs sorted by key.
 The new SSTable file becomes the most recent segment of the database.
 While the SSTable is being written out to disk, writes can continue to a new memtable instance.
 - In order to serve a read request, first try to find the key in the memtable, then in the most recent on-disk segment, then in the next-older segment, etc.
 - From time to time, run a merging and compaction process in the background to combine segment files and to discard overwritten or deleted values.